 On average, the cows at Coldstream Farms produce about 60,000 gallons of cow manure a day– 22,000 of which will go through the system’s combination of nanofiltration and reverse osmosis and transform that cow manure into 12,000 gallons of clean water daily.
 After treatment, the water will be clean enough for the cows to drink, irrigation for the farm’s crops, and even benefit local salmon runs by increasing streamflow.
-Other products of the system will be approximately 16 yards per day of nutrient rich solid manure and 8,000 gallons of nitrogen and potassium-rich concentrate which is suitable for use as chemical-free fertilizer.
+Other products of the system will be approximately 16 yards per day of nutrient-rich solid manure and 8,000 gallons of nitrogen and potassium-rich concentrate which is suitable for use as a chemical-free fertilizer.
 These concentrated nutrients will be used by the farm as well as other local commodities, like berries and potatoes, to replace imported fossil-based fertilizers.

 Coldstream Farms will be the first and currently only farm to be using this type of clean water membrane technology in the state.
 The farm will be able to utilize some of their current manure management technology, the Beddingmaster, to treat the primary solids that come from the 60,000 gallons of manure a day.

 Regenis, an agricultural waste solutions company, has been working with the farm to get the system up and running.
 Eric Powell, Business Development Director with Regenis approached the dairy in 2017 about the potential of installing this on their farm.

 “We knew from the beginning that Coldstream Farms would be a great fit for this technology,” Powell said.
 “Their location, climate, and size all work really well together to make this technology successful.”